johntalton/ina219/README.md

 any events that cause unexpected reset of the calibration register should be validate on the caller side.

-## Ready State

-Disabling the ADC and power-dowm nodes trigger the ready flag.

 ## Power-down and Disabled Profiles